xlladdins/xll_math/xml.md

 _Accessors_ return information about nodes.
 They are defined on every kind of node but may return an empty sequence.

-node-kind
-  : returns one of the strings "attribute", "comment", "document",
-	"element", "namespace", "processing-instruction", or "text".

-attribute
-  : returns the sequence of key-value attributes of an element.

-The _node-kind_ accessor returns one of the strings "attribute", "comment", "document", "element", "namespace", "processing-instruction", or "text".
+_node-kind_: returns one of the strings "attribute", "comment", "document", "element", "namespace", "processing-instruction", or "text".

-The _attribute_ accessor returns the sequence of key-value attributes of an element.
+_attribute_: return the sequence of key-value attributes of an element.

-The _node-name_ accessor returns the name of the node as a string.
+_node-name_: return the name of the node as a string.
 If the node is an element it will be the tag of the element.

-The _string-value_ accessor returns the string value of a node.
+_string-value_: return the string value of a node.
 If the node is an element it returns the content of the element.

-The _children_ accessor returns the sequence of child nodes in the content of an element.
+_children_: return the sequence of child nodes in the content of an element in _document order_.

-The _parent_ accessor returns the parent of a node.
+_parent_: return the parent of a node.
 If the node does not have a parent an empty sequence is returned.

+The _decendents_ of a node are its children and their decendents.
+The _ancestors_ of a node is its parent and its ancestors.

 ## XPath

 XPath is an expression language for addressing nodes in an XML tree.
-Applying a _path expression_ to a tree satisfying the data model results in a sequence of nodes contained in the tree.
-An expression consists of a sequence of _steps_.
+Applying a XPath _expression_ to a document satisfying the data model results in a sequence of nodes.
+An expression is a list of one or more comma (`,`) separated _single expressions_.
+It results in a concatenation of the node sequences of each single expression.

+Single expressions can be _for expressions_, _quantified expressions_, _if expressions_, or _or expressions_.

+A for expression has the form `for `_var_` in `_expr_` return `_expr.
+XPath allows you to define variables and access their values by prefixing their name with a dollar sign (`$`) character.

+The `union`, or `|`, binary operator concatenate two sequences of nodes and removes any duplicate nodes.
+There are also binary operators `intersect` that results in all nodes common to both sequences and `except` that results in all nodes in the left-hand sequence that do not belong to the right-hand sequence.

+A _path expression_ consists of a sequence of _steps_.
 Steps select from the _context_ provided by the previous step.
+Steps are separated by a single forward slash (`/`) or double slash (`//`) to refer to children or ancestors, respectively of the step context.
 The initial context of the first step is the entire document tree.

 ### Path Expression